-3.4.3.3 Developer Access

-Developer access to web server content directories shall be available by WebDav or FrontPage server extensions only.
-Developers shall be granted "Author Pages" rights with the FrontPage Server Extensions

-3.4.4 Java Server Engines

-Java server engines are approved but are not supported.
-Any production use of a Java server engine shall include an appropriate support model that is approved by (ISS-ESU).

-3.4.5 FTP
+3.4.3 Permissions:

-Web servers that also run an FTP server shall not map FTP directories to directories accessible via a web browser.

-3.4.6 IIS Virtual Directories, Application Pools, Settings

-Any and all creations, removals or modifications to IIS Settings, Virtual Directories, Application Directories, and Application Pools shall require the direct involvement and documented approval by the Information Systems and Service Enterprise Security unit (ISS-ESU).
+- 3.4.3.1 Operating System Permissions: ISS-ESU shall secure the operating system's file/folder permissions and security policies of all web servers.
+These permissions are to be modified solely by ISS-ESU. - 3.4.3.2 Vendor/Third Party Access: Local administrator privileges on web servers are for authorized personnel only.
+Access to vendors and any other third party shall be provided solely on a temporarily, case-by-case basis through ISS-ESU. - 3.4.3.3 Developer Access: Developer access to web server content directories shall be available by WebDav or FrontPage server extensions only.
+Developers shall be granted "Author Pages" rights with the FrontPage Server Extensions - 3.4.4 Java Server Engines: Java server engines are approved but are not supported.
+Any production use of a Java server engine shall include an appropriate support model that is approved by (ISS-ESU). - 3.4.5 FTP: Web servers that also run an FTP server shall not map FTP directories to directories accessible via a web browser. - 3.4.6 IIS Virtual Directories, Application Pools, and Settings: Any and all creations, removals or modifications to IIS Settings, Virtual Directories, Application Directories, and Application Pools shall require the direct involvement and documented approval by the Information Systems and Service Enterprise Security unit (ISS-ESU).

-3.4.7 Other
+3.4.7 Other:

--Shares are not allowed on any directory accessible via web browser. - Microsoft Windows web servers and any web application shall not be installed on the same drive as the host operating system.

-- Executable files (.exe, .com, .bat, .dll, etc) shall not be placed into directories accessible via a web browser without the direct involvement and documented approval by the Information Systems and Service Enterprise Security unit (ISSESU).

-It is recommended that all web applications use the enterprise FTP and SMTP servers for all FTP/SMTP traffic.

-Any web server not meeting the above criteria may be immediately disconnected from the OCGBCC network.
+- Shares are not allowed on any directory accessible via web browser.
+Microsoft Windows web servers and any web application shall not be installed on the same drive as the host operating system. - Executable files (.exe, .com, .bat, .dll, etc) shall not be placed into directories accessible via a web browser without the direct involvement and documented approval by the Information Systems and Service Enterprise Security unit (ISSESU). - 4.0 Guidelines: It is recommended that all web applications use the enterprise FTP and SMTP servers for all FTP/SMTP traffic. - 5.0 Enforcement: Any web server not meeting the above criteria may be immediately disconnected from the OCGBCC network.
 Any employee found to have violated these policies may be subject to disciplinary action, up to and including termination of employment.

 Term Definition FTP File Transfer Protocol - The protocol for exchanging files over the Internet.
 FTP works in the same way as HTTP for transferring Web pages from a server to a user's browser and SMTP for transferring electronic mail across the Internet in that, like these technologies, FTP uses the Internet's TCP/IP protocols to enable data transfer.
 FTP is most commonly used to download a file from a server using the Internet or to upload a file to a server.

-- WebDav Web-based Distributed Authoring and Versioning Extensions to HTTP that allows users to collaboratively edit and manage files on remote Web servers. - Front Page Extensions A series of scripts that can be employed using Microsoft FrontPage, a visual HTML editor. - SMTP Simple Mail Transfer Protocol A protocol for sending e-mail messages between servers.
+WebDav Web-based Distributed Authoring and Versioning - Extensions to HTTP that allows users to collaboratively edit and manage files on remote Web servers.

+Front Page Extensions A series of scripts that can be employed using Microsoft FrontPage, a visual HTML editor.

+SMTP

+Simple Mail Transfer Protocol - A protocol for sending e-mail messages between servers.
 In addition, SMTP is generally used to send messages from a mail client to a mail server.